uwescience/software-working-group/README.md

 # software-working-group

-Materials and Jekyll website for the Thursday software working group.
+Materials for the UW eScience software working group meeting, Thursdays at 3 pm in the WRF Data Science Studio

 ##Calendar